OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 #### Remediation

 The SSL pinning process should be implemented as described on the static analysis section.
-You may find helpful in implementing certificate pinning OWASP  guide [2].
+For further information please check the OWASP certificate pinning guide [2].

 #### References